Underwood-Inc/async-js-patterns/docs/index.md

 ## Contributing

 See [Contributing Guide](./CONTRIBUTING.md) for guidelines on contributing to this project.

 ## License

-This project is licensed under CC BY 4.0 (Creative Commons Attribution 4.0).
+This project is licensed under the OpenRAIL License.
+This license is specifically designed for AI-assisted content and promotes responsible AI development while maintaining open-source principles.
+See the [LICENSE](../LICENSE) file for details.

+### AI Content Disclosure

+This project contains content generated with AI assistance.
+Contributors should:

+- Document AI tool usage in commits
+- Note potential limitations or biases
+- Review and verify AI-generated content thoroughly
+- Maintain transparency about AI involvement

 ---